CyborgSquirrel/pseudo-compilator/docs/main.typ

 ```

 === Parsing

+#todo[explain that no tokenizing is done, and the whole thing is parsed in one pass; that is in part because of `<-`, which can either show up in an assignment (e.g. `a <- 42`), or in a boolean expression, signifying "less than a negative of something" `daca x<-42 atunci`]

 Use recursive descent because of the particularities of this programming languages, such as having spaces inside keywords, like `cât timp` and `până când`.
 The code consists of small functions, each function having a very specific purpose, such as parsing a boolean operator, or an if statement.